Mapboard/topology-manager/README.md

 core part of the in-development
 [**Mapboard Platform**](https://github.com/Mapboard/Mapboard-Platform) server
 application.
-Version 4 was rewritten in Python to support easier integration with other GIS applications, such as Macrostrat's map database.
+Version 4 was rewritten in Python to support easier integration with other GIS applications, such as [Macrostrat's map platform](https://github.com/UW-Macrostrat/macrostrat).

-The most important part of this tool are its
-[database models](mapboard/topology_manager/fixtures/) and
+The most important elements of this tool are its [database models](mapboard/topology_manager/fixtures/) and [procedural SQL](mapboard/topology_manager/procedures/).
-[procedural SQL](mapboard/topology_manager/procedures/).
 The Python module and CLI largely wrap these elements.